By UCLA Health

 For individuals seeking evidence-based mindfulness practices for stress management, anxiety reduction, and general well-being.

 UCLA Mindful is a well-regarded health & fitness app that is completely free.
 With a 4.5/5 rating from 444 reviews, it maintains solid user satisfaction.
-Users particularly appreciate evidence-based content, though lack of habit tracking remains a common concern.
+Users particularly appreciate minimalist design and lack of commercial interruptions foster a focused mindfulness practice for users, though playback interruptions and lack of offline access hinder the reliability of meditation sessions for users remains a common concern.

 What is UCLA Mindful?

-UCLA Mindful is a free, evidence-based meditation app for iOS and Android, developed by UCLA Health to provide mindfulness education.
+UCLA Mindful is a free, evidence-based meditation app for stress and anxiety management, developed by UCLA Health for iOS and Android.

 Current Momentum